 Overhead view of Estes Park.

-Rocky Mountain National Park, the 4th most visited park in the United States, got its name in 1915 when its 415 square miles of alpine awesomeness was dedicated as a National Park.
+Rocky Mountain National Park, the 3rd most visited park in the United States, got its name in 1915 when its 415 square miles of alpine awesomeness was dedicated as a National Park.
 This usage of the word “park” is what most people are commonly familiar with: “a large area of land kept in its natural state for public recreational use” (according to dictionary.com).
+Though it's important to recognize that the mission of the National Park Service is preservation, so taking care of these majestic acres is paramount to the enjoyment of those alongside us and others who make the journey in the future.
 It features several lifetimes’ worth of trails, gin-clear streams, and empty mountaintops to explore.
-Note: This is the park with the entrance fee, which you can buy online in advance, currently $25 per car for a one-day pass.
+Note: Access to this park requires an entrance parss, and a timed-entry permit.

 Bond Park, with the mountains of Rocky Mountain National Park in the Background

 The town of Estes Park also maintains 22 various town parks.
 The definition of park in this case is “a large public green area in a town, used for recreation” (thanks, again, dictionary.com).
-Among them are Bond Park (where the weekly farmers market is held) as well as several other marque events through summer and fall, such as the Cowboy Sing-Along, Memorial and Labor Day Art Markets, and Elk Fest.
+Among them are Bond Park (where various events are held) as well as several other marquee events through summer and fall, such as the Cowboy Sing-Along, Memorial and Labor Day Art Markets, and Elk Fest.
 It’s downtown location makes it a convenient place to visit.
-Another notable park is Stanley Park where you’ll find ball fields, a skate park, playground, tennis courts, paved bike path, a dog park, and a new bike park.
+Another notable park is Stanley Park where you’ll find ball fields, a skate park, playground, tennis courts, paved bike path, a dog park, and a bike park.
 In Stanley Park, it’s possible to be in three parks at once, perhaps more if you have long legs and are flexible.